 The radiator plays a very important role in ensuring that your vehicle functions optimally.
 It is responsible for keeping the engine cool, while also providing you with warm air during the cold winters.
-But, how does a car radiator work exactly?
-Not to worry, today we will discuss the role of a car radiator, the different types, and why it is important to maintain a well-functioning car radiator.
+But, how does a vehicle radiator work exactly?
+Not to worry, today we will discuss the role of a vehicle radiator, the different types, and why it is important to maintain a well-functioning vehicle radiator.

 To start off, let’s talk about what a radiator is, and how it works.
 Radiators are generally a metallic mesh composed of aluminum, with a tube within the mesh that runs from one end of the mesh to the other.
 When the hot coolant comes into the radiator, the aluminum mesh takes the heat from the coolant, cooling the liquid and sending the coolant back to the engine.
 This is a very important process in keeping the engine’s temperatures low.
 There is also a second radiator between your heater and engine, where the heat captured from the hot coolant is used to provide hot air when you turn on the heater.
 Without a properly functioning radiator, your engine could overheat, making your vehicle shut down on the side of the road, or even worse, cause damage that could harm you and your vehicle.

 In order to prevent major damages, it is important to check your radiator’s health on a regular basis.
 This can be done primarily by checking your coolant levels every 6 months or so.
 When checking the coolant level of your vehicle, make sure the engine is off and cooled down.
 Always check the coolant level within the reserve tank, and not from the pressure cap.
 You want the coolant level between the minimum and the maximum line.
 Keep an eye out for an abnormally fast rate of coolant level drops, as that could be a sign of a leak.